The coroner has issued his findings on a quadruple scissor lift fatality in Saint-Léandre, Quebec last August.

 We actually missed this incident, which occurred on Saturday August 19th last year.
 The four - two couples - were in the platform of an aging 50ft JLG 500RTS Rough Terrain scissor lift, which they had borrowed to help finish off external work on a farm house, when it overturned

 The report by coroner Jean-Pierre Chamberland’s office, found the scissor lift's electrical wiring had been modified.
 He said: "At such a height, without these stabilisers, it takes very few factors to cause the equipment to roll over.
-The combined weight of the victims did not exceed the maximum weight of 2,000 pounds for this type of basket.”
+Although the combined weight of the victims did not exceed the maximum weight of 2,000 pounds for this type of basket.”

 “The malfunctioning of the oscillating axle, incorrect tire pressures, all four occupants moving to the same side of the platform, the sloped ground or a combination of all of those factors could have contributed to the equipment tipping over.”
 We have requested a full copy of the report

-Incidents with the 500 RTS have been discovered before, an HSE bulletin in the UK, issued in January 2011 stated: "A review by the HSE into the circumstances of three fatal accidents within a four year period in Europe, all of which involved the overturn of a JLG 500RTS scissors lift, it has been established that in all three cases: the oscillating axle lockout valve failed as the platform was raised, and the lift/drive interlock system did not work allowing the platform to be elevated above 6.7m without the stabilisers being deployed.
+Incidents with the 500 RTS have been discovered before, an HSE bulletin in the UK, issued in January 2011 stated: "Following a review by the HSE into the circumstances of three fatal accidents within a four year period in Europe, all of which involved the overturn of a JLG 500RTS scissors lift, it has been established that in all three cases: the oscillating axle lockout valve failed as the platform was raised, and the lift/drive interlock system did not work allowing the platform to be elevated above 6.7m without the stabilisers being deployed.
 In addition, in at least one of the three overturns, the scissors lift was also driven with the platform above 6.7m which should not be possible.”
 Click here to see the full bulletin or enter https://www.hse.gov.uk/safetybulletins/scissorlifts.htm into your browser.

 JLG issued two field service bulletins, FSB#2-12-01 in 2002 and FSB#108A3E in 2008 which required owners of affected machines to (i) install a new cam for the lift/drive limit switch and (ii) inform owners of revised checking procedures for the machine.